luketurner/markdownload/README.md

 I create a new Dendron vault in `/home/luke/Dendron/bookmarks` and create a link to that directory in `/home/luke/Downloads/`.
 Then I set the folder inside Downloads to `bookmarks`.

+## Installation and Usage

+This forked variant is not available in the official addon directory; if you want to use it, you need to:

+1. Clone this repository
+2. Open `about:debugging` in Firefox and load the `src` directory as a temporary extension.

+I might try to get these commits merged upstream, but at the moment I'm satisfied with using a separate fork.

+---

+Original README:

 # MarkDownload - Markdown Web Clipper

 [![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/deathau/markdownload?style=for-the-badge&sort=semver)](https://github.com/deathau/markdownload/releases/latest)